10 unstable releases (4 breaking)

 }

-Then such buffer can be used in two ways:
+The buffer can be utilised in two primary ways:

-The normal way to make use of a ring buffer: a producer inserts values that will eventually be taken by a consumer.
+This is the standard way to use a ring buffer, where a producer inserts values that will eventually be consumed.

 use mutringbuf::{LocalHeapRB, HeapSplit};